Blight Presets Shader Pack

 What Have I Actually Done

-I bundled eight main presets together, mainly (but not exclusively) built using either one of these two shaders: crt-easymode and crt-gdv-mini.
-Their code was very slightly modified by me though, in a way they’re almost a carbon copy of their original versions, with just the following changes:
+I bundled eight main presets together, mainly (but not exclusively) built using either one of these three shaders: crt-easymode, crt-gdv-mini and crt-nobody.
+The first two were very slightly modified by me though, in a way they’re almost a carbon copy of their original versions, with just the following changes:

 • crt-easymode became crt-easymode-cutoff-linear: a distinct brightness boost cutoff was added, which enables a different quantity for brightness boost when scanline gaps reach their cutoff value and lets the user prevent overbrightness caused by the removal of the gaps.
-Also, the linear filter variable was enabled in the shader code for better speeds.
+When that happens, a minor gamma correction happens, again for adjusting the brightness level.
+Finally, the linear filter variable was enabled in the shader code for better speed.

 • crt-gdv-mini became crt-gdv-mini-trim: just a reorganization of the mask options within the shader, removing the more exotic ones (and their respective code and parameters), porting the mask number 11 from crt-gdv-mini-ultra and reordering them all in CGWG, RGB (Lottes) and Grayscale.
-A similar brightness boost cutoff was also added.
+A similar brightness boost cutoff and automatic gamma correction were also added.

 A few shaders were included for color correction variants: chromaticity, color-mangle, ntsc-colors, LUT and ss-gamma-ramp.